What is Prostate Cancer?

 Several types of cancer can develop in the prostate.
 Almost all prostate cancers are adenocarcinomas, which start in the gland cells.
 Other prostate cancers include small cell carcinomas, neuroendocrine tumors (other than small cell carcinomas), transitional cell carcinomas, and sarcomas.
 These other types of cancer are rare.

-The prostate is the walnut-sized gland that produces semen.
-After skin cancer, prostate cancer is the most common form of cancer among men in the United States.
-More than 161,000 men will be diagnosed with the disease in 2017, according to the Prostate Cancer Foundation.
-Fortunately, when we find the cancer early, treatment can be highly effective.
+After skin cancer, prostate cancer is the most common cancer in men in the United States.
+About one in nine men will be diagnosed with prostate cancer during their lifetime, according to the American Cancer Society.

 - Pain in the spine, hips, ribs, or other bones